-- (a) Interest rates (new money yield) 4% p.a. higher than base assumptions throughout the forecast period, commencing immediately after the valuation date; - (b) Inflation 4% p.a. higher than base assumptions throughout the forecast period, commencing immediately after the valuation date; - (c) Dividend rates may be forced up in the light of the emerging investment return; - (d) Switch of new sales to products that reflect the increased new money rates better than the traditional products, or alternatively, if no new products being assumed, a reduced level of new sales should be assumed instead; - (e) 25% drop in equity and real estate market values in the first two years, with base scenario growth rate on these asset values in the remaining forecast period.
+- (a) Interest rates (new money yield) 4% p.a. higher than base assumptions throughout the forecast period, commencing immediately after the valuation date; - (b) Inflation 4% p.a. higher than base assumptions throughout the forecast period, commencing immediately after the valuation date; - (c) Non-guaranteed element such as dividend rates may be forced up in the light of the emerging investment return; - (d) Switch all or a specific portion of new sales to products that reflect the increased new money rates better than the traditional products, or alternatively, if no new products being assumed, a reduced level of new sales should be assumed instead; - (e) 25% drop in equity and real estate market values in the first two years, with base scenario growth rate on these asset values in the remaining forecast period.

-• "Interest rates (new money yield) 4% p.a. higher than base assumptions throughout the forecast period, commencing immediately after the valuation date";
+• õInterest rates (new money yield) 4% p.a. higher than base assumptions throughout the forecast period, commencing immediately after the valuation dateö;